-The Format Manual, published by the Division of Graduate Education, contains the formatting guidelines you must follow when writing your document.
+The Format Manual, published by the Graduate College, contains the formatting guidelines you must follow when writing your document.
 Following the Format Manual is necessary because the university requires that each document meet professional standards of published research.
 The style guide is discipline-specific and covers different formatting issues than the Format Manual, so both should be used when preparing your document.